 After 28 days in the Iraqi sun, it was time to get back to the Netherlands and Planey McPlaneface.
 An upgrade to an Emirates First Class Suite on the flight back from Dubai made an auspicious start, and I landed in the Netherlands well rested on the Friday morning.
 My first stop was to check on Planey, parked up in Rotterdam; the main reason for this visit was that I had failed to plan ahead, and had left my overnight bag in him.
 As I’d be staying a couple of nights with my friends Justin and Shalale, I’d be needing this!
-Copilot Elsa had flown in to join me for the first week, and we met up at Rotterdam station before heading back to J&S’s for a lazy afternoon, followed by dinner at a Michelin star restaurant just a short walk from their hours.
+Copilot Elsa had flown in to join me for the first week, and we met up at Rotterdam station before heading back to J&S’s for a lazy afternoon, followed by dinner at a Michelin star restaurant just a short walk from their house.
 Apparently, they’d discovered it by chance just a few days before!

 On the Saturday we took something of a whirlwind tour of Holland.
 In the morning, a walk around Den Haag to see the parliament and other historic buildings.
 It was the Dutch Veterans Day, with a military parade through the city and fly-bys from air-force helicopters and fixed wing aircraft.
 We wandered through the city, ending up at the Peace Palace which houses the International Court of Justice, before taking the bus back to Central Station.
 Next stop was Haarlem; we were just a little too late to visit the windmill so instead we sat with drinks in a cafe and watched the boats on the canal run back and forth; it was one of the hottest weekends of the year.